New scholarships now available: Brian Meredith Net Zero Scholarships

 2. Classify the potential stakeholder groups businesses can work with to develop and implement their sustainability strategies and evaluate collaborative approaches.

-3. Assess the role of personal leadership in an organization’s values, strategic direction and ability to execute its sustainability strategy.
+3. Assess the role of personal leadership in an organisation’s values, strategic direction and ability to execute its sustainability strategy.

 4. Critically assess the content and reporting of businesses’ sustainability strategies.